richorama/AzureFileDrive/readme.md

 * AzureFileDrive requires the Dokan library to be installed, this can be downloaded from here: http://dokan-dev.net/en/download/#dokan

-> For windows 8.x machine, run the installer in compatibility mode.
+> For a Windows 8.x machine, run the installer in compatibility mode.

 * Clone this repository and compile.
 * Set your connection string (as described below).